The Geography of Bliss Review

 Both revealing and inspirational, perhaps the best thing about this hilarious trip across four continents is that for the reader, the “geography of bliss” is wherever they happen to find themselves while reading it. | Read more at Goodreads.com

-Such an awful cliché really, but reading The Geography of Bliss really does kill three birds with one stone.
+Such an awful cliché really, but reading The Geography of Bliss truly does kill three birds with one stone.

 The first is learning.
 Eric Weiner digs deep into how geography—and culture—impact happiness.
 I won’t spoil the surprises, but his discoveries are enlightening.
 They also confirm why it’s time for me to move.
 In the meantime, I have some mindshifts to ponder that will definitely give me a happy boost.